Why Did Jesus Come?

 Luke 15:1 is remarkable because not only does Jesus seek people who are lost (Luke 19:10), but also that God draws people who are sinners to seek Jesus.
 Luke, the gospel writer, says, "Now the tax collectors and sinners were all drawing near to hear him" (Luke 15:1).

 At the time of the event that Luke describes in Luke 15:1-2, Jesus was in the last months of his earthly ministry (Ref.
-8 below).
+9 below).
 Many people whom the Pharisees shunned as sinners recognized their need for Jesus and came to him.
 These were people through home and family associations or through their occupations or immoral living were looked upon with disfavor by the Pharisees and scribes.
 Often they were indifferent or had little to do with their more religious and orthodox countrymen.
-"The religious people, Pharisees in heart, despised them and looked on them as hopelessly lost" (Ref.
-9).
+The religious people, Pharisees in heart, despised them and looked on them as hopelessly lost (Ref.
+10).

 No one spoke to these people like Jesus.
 To these people who were "outside of the synagogues" of their time Jesus brought hope.
 Jesus spoke to them with tenderness.
 Sinners came to Jesus as their Great Physician to find healing for their spiritual, emotional, and physical ailments.
 Jesus did not overlook their sin, but called these people to repentance (Luke 5:29-32, Mark 1:14-15).

 Luke 15:2 tells us, "And the Pharisees and the scribes grumbled, saying, 'This man receives sinners and eats with them.'"
 The Pharisees, the religious establishment of Jesus' day, were indignant that Jesus associated with people outside the synagogue community who did not keep the rules the Pharisees believed necessary for merit with God.
 In contrast, Jesus deliberately showed people the true nature of God.
 He reached out in kindness to people outside the religious establishment.
 He treated them with tenderness, and he called them to repentance and faith in God who loves them.
 Jesus does the same today.

 The Pharisees accused Jesus of receiving sinners.
 That was (and is) a true accusation.
 Jesus does receive sinners - then and now.
 The Greek work for receive means actively look for, expectantly wait, and warmly receive (Ref.
-10).
+11).
 Jesus is like the excellent example of the father in the parable of the Prodigal Son (Luke 15:11-32).
 The father expectantly waited for his son to return to him.
 When the prodigal son returned, the son repented of his sin, and the father received him with great joy.